nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ParserClasses.puml" width="600"/>

 How the parsing works:
 * When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+If the command deals with Articles then the `AddressBookParser` will pass it to the `ArticleBookParser` which will then handle to command similarly to the `AddressBookParser`.
 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component